-Table 806-1 indicates that a maximum of 357 off-street parking spaces (1.75/non-studio unit) may be developed for the proposed 204-unit apartment complex.
-The submitted Preliminary Site Plan illustrates that a total of 325 parking stalls will be developed for both phases of the project.
-Within Phase I, 142 standard and 62 compact spaces are proposed for 120 apartment units.
-Phase II will provide an additional 90 standard and 31 compact spaces for 84 multi-family units.
-To comply with ORS 455.417, the applicant will install conduit for a minimum of 40% of the parking spaces so they are ready for future electric vehicle charging stations.
-Since the applicant is proposing a residential development, carpool and vanpool parking is not required.
-Therefore, all of the above standards are met.
+Table 806-1 indicates that a maximum of 210 off-street parking spaces (1.75/non-studio unit) may be developed for the proposed 120-unit apartment complex.
+The submitted Preliminary Site Plan illustrates that 145 standard, 4 ADA, and 62 compact spaces will be developed with the Project.
+To comply with ORS 455.417, the applicant must install conduit for a minimum of 40% of the available parking spaces, or 84 parking spaces, so they are ready for future electric vehicle charging stations.
+The proposed project provides charging stations for 2 of the proposed parking spaces.
+Another 83 parking spaces are enabled for enabled for future electric vehicle charging stations as illustrated on the attached Site Plan (see Exhibit 4).
+Since the applicant is proposing a residential development, carpool and vanpool parking are not required.